davdroman/DRPageScrollView/README.md

 `- (NSInteger)currentPage`

-- Description: index of the current page displaying (indexes start from 0).
+- Returns: index of the current page displaying (indexes start from 0).

 `- (NSInteger)nextPage`

-- Description: index of the next page (indexes start from 0).
+- Returns: index of the next page (indexes start from 0).

 `- (NSInteger)lastPage`

-- Description: index of the last page (indexes start from 0).
+- Returns: index of the last page (indexes start from 0).

 `- (NSInteger)numberOfPages`

-- Description: the current number of pages of the paginated scroll view.
+- Returns: the current number of pages of the paginated scroll view.

 ### Setting up pages

-Pages are added through blocks, with the following method:

 `- (void)addPageWithHandler:(void (^)(UIView * pageView))handler`